Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show scale bar/README.md

 1. Instantiate an `ArcGISMap`object and display it in a `MapView` object.
 2. Instantiate a `ScaleBar` object passing in the map view.
-3. Set the scale bar's skin style with `setSkinStyle(skinStyle)`.
-4. Set the unit system with `setUnitSystem(unitSystem)`.
-5. Add the scale bar to the UI overlaying the map view.
+3. Add the scale bar to the UI overlaying the map view.

 ## Relevant API